Where | Online

 Being notified of a WRC claim by an individual against your business can be overwhelming and challenging.
 However, there are initial steps to take to ensure you’re fully prepared to handle such a claim.

-Our workshop that will include guidance on:
+Our workshop will include guidance on:

 Where | Clayton Hotel, Liffey Valley Co.
 Dublin